pixlsus/website/src/articles/interview-chdk/index.md

     </div>
 </div>

-A simple test to show the detail of a segment of the rig, how the cameras were mounted and their response after sending the turn off command using <dfn>chdkptp</dfn>
+A simple test to show the detail of a segment of the rig, how the cameras were mounted and their response after sending the turn off command using <dfn>chdkptp</dfn>.
+By <dfn>nafraf</dfn>, licensed under CC BY-NC 2.0.

 #### Do you developers have time to play with CHDK?
 What are your preferred use?
 - [waterwingz] There are a ton of features in CHDK and I've had fun playing with most of them.
 But for me, it's mostly about Lua scripting when I'm actually using CHDK.